 Hard and healing experiences: a Systemic Constellation resource list

-This is a growing post for resources which illuminate the understandings of Systemic Constellations work (aka Family Constellation Therapy) of how trauma crosses generations and shapes lives, and how healing is possible.
+This is a growing post for resources which “explain trauma and trauma healing from the inside.”
+In other works, it’s resources that open up an inner understanding of painful and difficult things that happen to people.
+I hope it may illuminate the understandings of Systemic Constellations work (aka Family Constellation Therapy) of how trauma shapes lives, and how healing is possible.
 Some are uplifting tales of healing and reconciliation with extreme perpetrators.
 Others are painful stories of families shaped by torture, totalitarianism and other extreme events.
 These shine light in dark places but don’t necessarily have happy endings.
 Continue reading

 Quit smoking hypnosis? – Don’t believe those claims!